Knowing some simple whole grain recipes will inspire you eating more nutrient-dense foods full of fiber.

-Are you sensitive to wheat or do have a gluten allergy?
+Are you sensitive to wheat flour or do have a gluten allergy?
 If yes, then skip this challenge.
 Work instead on the other challenges presented so far.

 Why are whole grains healthy?

-Milling made the grain easier to chew and digest resulting in refined wheat that creates what we know today as fluffy flour for airy breads and pastries.
+Milling made the grain easier to chew and digest resulting in refined wheat that creates what we know today as fluffy flour for airy bread and pastries.
 The mild taste and the fine texture is what makes light bakery especially popular.

 Most obese individuals that I met over the years ate refined white bread products constantly before they changed their eating habits.
 It was part of every meal that they ate.
 Especially singles who did not know how to cook.
 They made themselves sandwiches or they opted for pizza all of the time.

 Remarkable health benefits

 Cutting back on refined grains and starting a whole grain diet can improve your health in many ways:

 Whole grain makes you feel satisfied sooner.
 The fiber and protein of whole grains fill the stomach sooner.
 Additionally, fiber-rich foods are digested slower and the blood sugar increases more moderately and stays stable longer.
 Another important health benefit of fibrous foods is that they prevent constipation or hard bowel movements.